 Fall planting (recommended for USDA zones 6-9) allows your trees to become established over the winter.
 Roots will grow as long as the ground is not frozen.
 You can also plant in spring but plants will require more watering over the summer.
-Zone 5 and colder should plant in spring but order now for best selection and indicate spring ship date.
+Zone 5 and colder should plant in spring but order as soon as you know what you want for best selection, and indicate spring ship date.
 We have cold storage, so plants are dormant.
 Your local extension agent or another gardener can be helpful in determining the best time to plant for your area.
 For help in determining your zone or planting time, ask us on your order form.
 If you include an email address you will receive a message from USPS with a tracking number when your order is shipped.

 USDA Plant Hardiness Zone Map (opens in new window)